w3c/Guide/meetings/mixed-mode.md

   * meeting hosts need to follow how to do accessible meetings, linked
   * hosts also need to follow accessibility of remote meetings, linked
   * this section needs to highlight unique intersecting issues between these two, and to leave space for details, somewhere...
+  * this section should remind people that some accomodations require additional detail; e.g. multiple sign languages
 * International
   * will there be translators?